oroinc/documentation/user_guide/entity_management.rst

 Entity is a group of rules and setting used to create and process all the records of the system that belong thereto.

 The OroCRM comes with a number of out of the box entities and can be populated with necessary entities from the back-end.
-Such entities are called, System entities.
 However, sometimes there appears a need to create additional entities from the UI.
 They are called Custom entities.
-In this article you can learn how to :ref:`create <user-guide-entity-management-create>` custom entities and :ref:`edit <user-guide-entity-management-edit>` entities from the UI.
+In this article you can learn how to create custom entities and manage entities from the UI.

 .. _user-guide-entity-management-create: